Gender and Sexuality Studies

 https://www.creighton.edu/academics/programs/gender-sexuality-studies

-Program Director: Dr. Sherianne Shuler
+Program Director: Sherianne Shuler, Ph.D.

 Program Office: Hitchcock Room 308C

-The Gender and Sexuality Studies minor combines two interdisciplinary fields to introduce students to a social, cultural, and historical overview of how gender has been lived and understood.
+The Gender and Sexuality Studies minor combines two interdisciplinary fields to introduce students to a social, cultural, and historical overview of how gender and sexuality have been lived and understood.
 The first field, Gender Studies, explores social constructions of gender and how those meanings intersect with sexuality, race, ethnicity, social class, disability, and age.
-The second field, Sexuality Studies, invites us to think about both biology and society in dialogue as the human person and self is constructed.
-Both fields grew out of the inquires initiated by Women’s Studies, but both complicate the early questions posed by that line of inquiry.
-The program slogan, "a minor that makes a major difference," is two-fold.
-First, Gender and Sexuality Studies aims to make a difference in the personal, intellectual, and professional lives of students by exposure to new, more inclusive ways of thinking and relating in society.
-Second, the minor intends to make a difference in a student's major field of study by providing concepts, perspectives, and insights that become "lenses" through which they engage in research and analyses.
-The Gender and Sexuality Studies minor requires 18 credit hours consisting of one required course WGS 300, Introduction to Gender and Sexuality Studies and five 3-credit electives.
-Opportunities for independent study and for internships are also available.
+The second field, Sexuality Studies, invites us to think about both biology and society in dialogue in the identity construction of the human person and self.
+Both fields grew out of the inquiries initiated by Women’s Studies, but complicate and extend the early questions posed by that field.

 GENDER and Sexuality STUDIES MINOR REQUIREMENTS (18 CREDITS):